I don't know about you, but for me, this year was heavy.

 It was my first year as a single mother of two daughters, and the first year I had to accept and define myself outside of being a wife or in a relationship.
 The burdens I've had to carry – the anxiety of not knowing if I was going to be able to pay all the bills sometimes, the shame of wondering if I was being a good example for my daughters, and the depression that hangs along with it all, weighed on me to the point of exhaustion.
 But here I am at the end of the year – I made it.
 You made it.
 Through our darkest days, we got through – sometimes day by day, other times minute by minute.
 And that is something to be celebrated.
 Some people may say it isn't, because it's part of the process; however, I can personally say that I am celebrating my experience of succeeding at getting through this year and I hope you are doing the same.

-That being said, in 2019, I don't want to just survive.
+That being said, in the new year, I don't want to just survive.
 I don't want to just get through the year.
 I want to power through it.

 Take: Selfishness as the new self-care.